Living off of passive income doesn't have to be a pipe dream.

 Building a high cash flow business is one great way to build a future where you don't have to worry about money and don't have to spend a lot of time and energy maintaining your business every day.

 The best cash flow businesses either need minimal maintenance or are businesses you enjoy and don't mind putting in the work.
-Best of all, high cash flow businesses make it easier to leave traditional work than other ventures since the steady cash flow gives you more stability.
+Best of all, high cash flow businesses make it easier to escape the rat race than other ventures since the steady cash flow gives you more stability.

 With the right kind of business model, you can quickly turn a startup into a profitable business and start working for yourself.

 Of course, you have to choose the right business model if you want to get healthy cash flow quickly.
-With that in mind, here are some of the best cash flow businesses you can start and quickly turn into income-producing assets.
+With that in mind, I'll explore some of the best cash flow businesses you can start and quickly turn into income-producing assets.